Jo Napolitano

 What schools did Jo Napolitano attend?

-Jo Napolitano attended Columbia University In The City Of New York, Northwestern University.
+Jo Napolitano holds Fellowship, Immigrant Education from Columbia University In The City Of New York.

 What skills is Jo Napolitano known for?

-Jo Napolitano has skills like Journalism, Storytelling, Copy Editing, Investigative Reporting, Newspapers, Editing, Publications, Blogging, Politics, Breaking News, Headline Writing, Editorial.
+Jo Napolitano is listed with skills including Journalism, Storytelling, Copy Editing, Investigative Reporting, Newspapers, Editing, Publications, and Blogging.

-Not the Jo Napolitano you were looking for?
+Check these profiles if this is not the Jo Napolitano you were looking for.